IAteMyCats/Guildbot/README.md

 - Sends a configurable welcome message when a member joins the server.
 - Provides a `/test-welcome` slash command to send the welcome message for testing purposes.
+- Allows users to set their birthdays with `/birthday` and lists upcoming birthdays with `/birthdaylist`.
+- Celebrates birthdays automatically and offers `/test-birthday` for testing.

 ## Setup